lehmkudc/monte-carlo-adsorption-thesis/README.md

 The Grand Canonical:

+The Trial Move:
+Our simulation occurs in iterative steps called "Trial Moves".
+At each trial move, a particle can be moved, added, or removed based on some probability.
+Upon a theoretically "sufficient" number of trial moves, the simulation should adequately model a real physical system.
+These trial moves are not a measure of time in any way, and should not be considered as such.
+They are merely a step in a calculation hopefully towards reaching a finished answer.

-The Notion of Particle Location Probability:
+Particle Location Probability:
 While we have utilities to track individual physics of particles in terms of velocity, location, acceleration, etc., doing so requires so much more processing power that our simulation becomes useless.
-Instead of managing this transport phenomena, we are instead only tracking locations of particles using probabilities.
+Instead of managing this with particle physics, we are instead only tracking locations of particles at various steps of the simulation, with each step being taken based on a probability of trial move.
 These probabilites of locations are determined by potential energy (in this case the Lennard-Jones potential energy funciton).

+Potential Energy:
+Between two particles, there exists some amount of interaction between them depending on the distance between them.
+To model the amount of attractive and repulsive forces they exert on eachother, we are using the Lennard-Jones potential energy.
+The higher the potential energy between these particles, the more unstable that system is and the more unlikely that arrangement is likely to occur.
+In general, when a trial move causes an increase in potential energy, the move is less likely to occur.
+This also means that a trial move which increases the overall stability of the system is more likely to occur.
+In the case of this simulation, we are keeping track of the potential energy shift between a given particle and all other particles in our unit cell.

+Monte Carlo Markov Chain:
+For our simulation, we are considering the simulation to be a "Markov Chain", where every step of our system depends entirely on the state of the system before the step.
+In other words, our simulation does not have "memory" and only determines the liklihood of a trial move using the information available "right then."